fatkulnurk/fatkulnurk/README.md

 # Fatkul Nur Koirudin :alien: | @fatkulnurk

-Hi, i'm rudi :sunglasses:.
+Hi, i'm rudi :sunglasses:, born at January 1999 in Lamongan, Indonesia.
 Software Engineer with more than 3 years of experience as a Professional & more than 5 years of freelancing.

+---

 **All of my client's project repositories are private, so they won't be found unless the client allows them to be published.**